sptankard/digitalsecuritycurriculum/pages/02.curriculum/04.secure-your-computer/chapter4.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">You now have two options: Allow your iCloud account to unlock your disk, or to create a recovery key.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">You now have two options: Allow your iCloud account to unlock your disk, or to create a recovery key.
 DO NOT CHOOSE THE ICLOUD OPTION!
 This surrenders access to your drive to Apple when you might not want to grant this access. </span>
 		       </div>
 		     </div>